Eight-Day Course Day-to-Day Itinerary

 Upon sign up, we will send you our richly detailed, pre-trip information package.

 *This itinerary is subject to change due to weather conditions

 This is an extremely rigorous seven days and being in strong physical condition is mandatory.
-Please note, the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue the climb.
+Please note, the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue.